 Independently verifiable evidence of patents, publications, institutional affiliation, and professional experience.
-Every claim on this page can be cross-checked through external systems: USPTO Patent Center, Zenodo, ORCID, Google Scholar, SSRN, and employment records.
+Every claim on this page can be cross-checked through external systems: USPTO Patent Center, Springer Nature (peer-reviewed journal DOI), Zenodo, ORCID, Google Scholar, SSRN, and employment records.

 This experience reflects progressive work across data governance, infrastructure security, operational technology, and critical infrastructure systems.
 Each role contributed domain-specific insights that informed the development of the AUTHREX governance framework.
 Consulting engagements were conducted on a part-time, remote basis during academic breaks.